AJnsm/ajnsm.github.io/_posts/2025-01-28-mereoPhysics.md

 <br>

-Clearly, all the components drawn in black are 'parts' of the full bicycle, and the ordering reflects that both the tires and the spokes are part of the wheels.
+Clearly, all the components drawn in black are 'parts' of the full bicycle, and the ordering reflects that the tires and the spokes are both parts of the wheels.
 However, the tires are not part of the frame, and *vice-versa*, so there is no arrow between the two---they are 'incomparable'.

 <br>